IevgenTs/uoft-deep-learning-3546-assignments/README.md

 The project was completed **as part of a small team**.
 Only **my individual contribution (VGG16-based model and analysis)** is included as executable code in this repository, while the final team presentation is provided for context.

+## 📌 Disclaimer

+This repository contains my own original work completed as part of **Course #3546 – Deep Learning** at the *University of Toronto School of Continuing Studies*.

+It includes only code, analysis, and commentary authored by me.
+No official course materials, assignment instructions, lecture slides, or instructor-provided solutions are included.

 ---

 ## 📁 Repository Structure